sajidurshajib/fastapi-bootstrap/README.md

 3. **shell**: `make shell`

+> Note: These commands build and run your project in Docker.
+If you find that your database tables are not created, use make restart.
+(This may happen the first time you run the project.)

 ## Migration

 When you create a new model, you should import it in `models/__init__.py`.
 After that, you can run the `make migrate` command.
 If you make any changes to a model or create a new one, those changes will be reflected in the database after restarting the application.
 This is because `script/start.sh` runs `alembic upgrade head` before starting the application.